Naning: Politics

-Prior Dutch Malacca, the state were ruled by respective chiefdom within their own tribe area.
-In 1053, the Dutch required the chiefdom to elect among themself to become their own ruler, called Penghulu Naning.
-He will be responsible on leading the people and maintaining the adat perpatih customs in Naning area.
+Prior to Dutch rule in Malacca, the region was an independent domain.
+In 1653, the Dutch allowed the local chiefs to elect a ruler among themselves, called Penghulu Naning.
+He was responsible in leading the people and upholding the adat perpatih custom in Naning area.
 The first Penghulu was Datuk Seraja Merah.

-Naning were then ruled by Penghulu Naning, the ruler of four main tribe.
-He was assisted by nobility from each tribe.The rights to nominate the position is exclusive to Sri Melenggang Taboh Tribe (previously it were from Biduanda tribe).
+The Penghulu Naning was assisted by nobility from each constituent clan (suku).The clan of Sri Melenggang Taboh (formerly Biduanda) retained exclusive rights as an elector.

-On 1705, Abdul Jalil Shah IV of Johor bestowed Raja Naning with legal recognition of his ruling for Naning area.
+On 1705, Abdul Jalil Shah IV of Johor bestowed Raja Naning with legal recognition as the rightful ruler of the domain.

-In British era, the position were appointed by Malayan governor in accordance to area within Adat Perpatih Naning.

-After the Naning War, the British abolish the position in 1832 to avoid further uprising.
-The British revive it back in 1920.
+During British era, the position was appointed by Straits Governor in accordance to Adat Perpatih.
+However, after the Naning War, the penghuluship was abolished in 1832, only to be revived in 1920.